spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-onelogin.md

 OneLogin is a cloud-based Identity and Access Management (IAM) provider that designs and develops enterprise-level identity management solutions.
 It's an Identity Provider (IdP) tool designed to secure, manage, and facilitate user access across multiple networks, applications, and devices.
 OneLogin's platform offers a variety of features, including Single Sign-On (SSO), Multi-Factor Authentication (MFA), user provisioning, compliance reporting, and end-user self-service.

 You can integrate OneLogin with Palette to enable SSO for your users.
-This integration allows you to use OneLogin as a third-party Identity Provider (IdP) to authenticate users in Palette.
+This integration allows you to use OneLogin as a third-party IdP to authenticate users in Palette.
 This integration also allows you to use the same OneLogin application for OIDC-based SSO in your Kubernetes cluster.

 This guide will guide you through the steps required to configure OneLogin as a third-party IdP in Palette.